 Applications for PHADA scholarships are available now on the PHADA website.
 Eligible applicants are high school seniors residing in SCCHA owned or managed units or whose families receive rental assistance through the Section 8 program.
 Eligible applicants must have at least a cumulative "B" average on their schools' applicable scales.
 Applications must be typewritten in English and submitted electronically to SCCHA (email@example.com) by January 17, 2020.
 SCCHA may nominate up to two exceptional candidates for PHADA scholarships.
 Selected applications will be endorsed by SCCHA's Executive Director and forwarded to PHADA by the January 31, 2020 deadline.
 SCCHA will pay the $25 application fee.

 A complete PHADA scholarship application will include:

-Applications for the NLHA scholarship are generally available in the Spring; more information is available on their website.
+Applications for the NLHA scholarship are currently available, due April 11, 2020; more information is available on their website.
 Two distinguished SCCHA scholars received awards from NLHA in 2018.